 The Ministry of Health have released new guidelines around the COVID-19 vaccine encouraging those who are pregnant to have a Covid-19 vaccination at any stage of pregnancy.
 A summary of the key points is listed below.

 We know our clients will be wondering about the safety of being immunised when undergoing, or about to start, fertility treatment.
 The advice remains the same – there is no evidence that the COVID-19 vaccine effects fertility, so fertility treatment can continue during immunisation.
 However, it will be a personal decision and we encourage you to discuss any concerns with your Repromed fertility doctor.

-We follow the advice of RANZCOG (Royal Australian & NZ College of Obstetricians and Gynaecologists), read their full update HERE.
+We follow the advice of RANZCOG (Royal Australian & NZ College of Obstetricians and Gynaecologists), read their new update HERE.
+In summary:

 We are here to support you.
 If you have any queries about the COVID-19 vaccine and your treatment, please email or call 0800 483 105 and talk to your nursing team.